Skip Global navigation and goto content

 This report is organized into four main sections and their description and highlights can be seen in the table below.

-The Demographic and Socioeconomic Profile includes data on many of the key demographic and social and economic status indicators, such as population, income, poverty status, educational attainment, employment, housing and transportation.
+Includes data on many of the key demographic and social and economic status indicators, such as population, income, poverty status, educational attainment, employment, housing, and transportation.

 • Palm Beach County had a population of 1,465,027 residents in 2019, representing about 7% of Florida’s total population.